rctcwyvrn/math441-learning-portfolio/graph_coloring_and_register_allocation.md

 ## Why is register allocation hard?

-Most people have heard of the [halting problem](https://en.wikipedia.org/wiki/Halting_problem), which is a problem proven by Alan Turing in 1986 to be impossible to write a program to solve.
+Many people have heard of the [halting problem](https://en.wikipedia.org/wiki/Halting_problem), which is a problem proven by Alan Turing in 1986 to be impossible to write a program to solve.
 Not just slow, but impossible to write if you want it to be correct and stop on all inputs.

 A lesser known fact is that the halting problem is in fact a special case of [Rice's theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem), which states that _all non-trivial semantic properties of a program are undecidable_, meaning you cannot write a program (or more generally, a Turing machine) that can produce the right result and always halt.
 Rice's theorem is a massive buzzkill in general because it means that anything cool our compilers want to do is actually _impossible_ to do optimally for all programs.
 Sucks.